andrewcooke/pytyp/pytyp.rst

 **Expansion** of a value by type covers a variety of uses where we want to operate on some sub-set of the data and, perhaps, recombine the results into a similar structure to before.
-One example is the decoding of JSON values by ``pytyp`` (see example below).
+One example is the automatic mapping between ``dict`` and user–definde classes.
 Another is structural type verification.

 A Little Formality
 ~~~~~~~~~~~~~~~~~~